AlexGalays/spacelift/README.md

 - `createEnum` creates a bunch of useful things when working with a string based enum.
 - `identity` the identity function
 - `noop` a function that does nothing
-- `empty` a function that return an empty object
 - `Result`, `Ok`, `Err` are used to work with computation that may fail
 - `Immutable` a type that will recursively make a tree `Readonly`.